World economy forecast to slow in 2019 amid trade tensions

 The fund left its prediction for U.S. growth this year unchanged at 2.5 percent — though a continuation of the partial 31-day shutdown of the federal government poses a risk.
 The IMF trimmed the outlook for the 19 countries that use the euro currency to 1.6 percent from 1.8 percent.

 Growth in emerging-market countries is forecast to slow to 4.5 percent from 4.6 percent in 2018.
-The IMF expects the Chinese economy — the world's second biggest — to grow 6.2 percent this year, down from 6.6 percent in 2018 and slowest since 1990.

 The World Bank and the Organization for Economic Cooperation and Development have also downgraded their world growth forecasts.